Skip to content

 };

-Step 4: Build Trust Chain
+Step 4: Build trust chain

-using SdJwt.Net.OidFederation.Services;
+using SdJwt.Net.OidFederation.Logic;

-var resolver = new TrustChainResolver(httpClient);
+var resolver = new TrustChainResolver(

 // Resolve trust chain from issuer to trust anchor

-var trustChain = await resolver.ResolveAsync(
+var trustChainResult = await resolver.ResolveAsync(

 // Trust chain contains: